Gross income thresholds

 All taxpayers are eligible to claim a standard deduction, and if not the dependent of another taxpayer, then one exemption as well.
 The standard tax deduction and exemption amounts are fixed by the government before the tax filing season and generally increase for inflation each year.

 Since your income that is equal to or less than the sum of the exemption and standard deduction is not taxable, the IRS doesn't require you to file a return in years your income doesn't exceed that sum.
-When determining whether you need to file a return, you don't include tax-exempt income, such as Social Security payments in your calculation.
-In 2013 for example, if you are under age 65 and single, you must file a tax return if you earn $10,000 or more, which is the sum of the 2013 standard deduction for a single taxpayer plus one exemption.
+When determining whether you need to file a return, you don't include tax-exempt income.
+In 2014 for example, if you are under age 65 and single, you must file a tax return if you earn $10,150 or more, which is the sum of the 2014 standard deduction for a single taxpayer plus one exemption.